Austria is set to begin a pioneering experiment this week - becoming the first country in Europe to make COVID vaccines compulsory for all adults.

 Latvia has measures in place that restrict people who are unvaccinated.

-From 15 December, workers must present a COVID-19 vaccination or recovery certificate.
+From 15 December, workers have had to present a COVID-19 vaccination or recovery certificate.
 In state institutions, this applies to people who work remotely as well.
 Latvia requires doctors, teachers and people in social care homes to be vaccinated.

 A COVID-19 pass, proving vaccination or recovery from the virus, is also required to access retail stores, cultural events and restaurants.